EGR314Team308/Team308.github.io/index.md

 ### Bill of Materials

 The list of the materials purchased and used to create the electrical system of this project are detailed in the bill of materials.
-See Appendis D for the full breakdown of the parts, prices, product links, and associated datasheets.
+See Appendix D for the full breakdown of the parts, prices, product links, and associated datasheets.

 [Link to Appendix D: Bill of Materials](Bill of Materials.md) <br>